 The second actor adds her own value to the character though she’s less comedic than the original.
 The Morgan Matthews character disappears for long stretches of episodes from Season 3 and onward.

-We rarely witness Morgan’s life outside of its relationship to the Matthews household, aside from a few isolated incidents.
-She was the youngest Matthews child, but her school life and interests were mostly a mystery.
+We rarely witness Morgan’s life outside of its relationship with the Matthews household, aside from a few isolated incidents.
+She was the youngest Matthews’s child, but her school life and interests were mostly a mystery.